 A Treatise on the Astrolabe is one of Chaucer’s nonfiction works.
 It is an essay about the astrolabe, a tool used by astronomers and explorers to locate the positions of the sun, moon and planets.
 Chaucer planned to write the essay in five parts but ultimately only completed the first two.
 Today it is one of the oldest surviving works that explain how to use a complex scientific tool, and is thought to do so with admirable clarity.

 From 1389 to 1391, after Richard II had ascended to the throne, Chaucer held a draining and dangerous position as Clerk of the Works.
-He was robbed by highway twice while on the job, which only served to further compound his financial worries.
+He was robbed by highwaymen twice while on the job, which only served to further compound his financial worries.
 To make matters even worse, Chaucer had stopped receiving his pension.
 Chaucer eventually resigned the position for a lower but less stressful appointment as sub-forester, or gardener, at the King’s park in Somersetshire.

-The legendary 14th century English poet Geoffrey Chaucer died October 25, 1400 of in London, England.
+The legendary 14th century English poet Geoffrey Chaucer died October 25, 1400 in London, England.
 He died of unknown causes and was 60 years old at the time.
 Chaucer was buried in Westminster Abbey.
 His gravestone became the center of what was to be called Poet’s Corner, a spot where such famous British writers as Robert Browning and Charles Dickens were later honored and interred.